Solving Inverse Problems with Spectral Dynamic Causal Modeling

 sts, _ = get_dynamic_states(fitmodel);

-the following step is needed if the model's Jacobian would give degenerate eigenvalues if expanded around 0 (which is the default expansion)
+the following step is needed if the model's Jacobian would give degenerate eigenvalues when expanded around the fixed point 0 (which is the default expansion).
+We simply add small random values to avoid this degeneracy:

 Dict{SymbolicUtils.BasicSymbolic{Real}, Float64} with 15 entries:

-We can use the default prior function to use standardized prior values as given in SPM12.
+For convenience we can use the default prior function to use standardized prior values as given in SPM:

 pmean, pcovariance, indices = defaultprior(fitmodel, nr)